 You may also want to consider making your own sweeteners by growing Sugar Maple trees, raising bees for honey, or growing sorghum, cane sugar, and stevia.
 Consider fruit trees also.

 Other considerations may include learning to collect rainwater in rain barrels for better watering in dry spells, or including a pollinator garden to bring in beneficial insects to your garden.

 Final Thoughts on Self-Reliant Gardening

 Self-reliant gardening is all about growing the best food possible for your family in whatever space you have available.
-With a little effort, you can produce a lot of food that you may not have thought you could grow before.
+With minimal effort, and perhaps a little help, you can produce a lot of food that you may not have thought you could grow before.

 What better way to stop depending on the grocery store to feed your family and have freedom of choice when it comes to what you feed your family?